Ohio University Marching 110: Ronald P. Socciarelli

 Socciarelli died on February 2, 2012, and shortly after his death, Ohio University adopted his quote "Better Than the Best Ever" as the official theme for the 2012 Homecoming Celebrations.
 On October 13, over 600 Marching 110 Alumni returned to Ohio University to pay tribute to "The Man."
 The largest Alumni band in the history of Ohio University took to the streets of Athens during the homecoming celebration.

 Sylvester Young

 The Marching 110 was under Sylvester Young's direction from 1990 through 1995.
 Young also returned to speak at the 1997 band banquet.
 He would later become the director of the Florida A&M Marching 100 from 2013 through 2016.

 Richard Suk

 Richard Suk became director of the Marching 110 in 1996.
 He is also the conductor of the Symphonic Band and Varsity Band at Ohio University.

 Instrumentation

-The band marches clarinets, trumpets, mellophones, alto and tenor saxes, trombones and bass trombones, euphoniums, and sousaphones.
+The band marches clarinets, trumpets, mellophones, alto and tenor saxophones, trombones and bass trombones, euphoniums, and sousaphones/tubas.
 The percussion section consists of eight snare drums, four timbales, four duo-tenor drums, four pitched bass drums, and four pitched cymbals.